wayn-r/lovelace-lcars-card/flattened_codebase.md

     return undefined;
   }

-  /**
-   * Get a static fallback color for complex color configurations */ private _getStaticFallbackColor(): string {
+  private _getStaticFallbackColor(): string {
     // Try to extract a static color from complex configurations if (isDynamicColorConfig(this._value) && this._value.default !== undefined) {